Frequently Asked Questions

 Besides being alone, it is important that while in session we are in full focus.
 This means that both myself and my clients are not driving, running errands, cooking, cleaning, or multitasking.
 We are fully engaged in the process.

 • Yes, EMDR can be done virtually.
-With guidance, we can achieve the same effect with tapping on the body bilaterally.
+With guidance, we can achieve the same effect with tapping on the body bilaterally or with a virtual resource for eye movement.
 You can read more about EMDR here as well as how it works virtually.

 I am newly trained in EMDR as of September 2024.
 In our consult we can talk about if this level of EMDR is right for you.